 There is little to say about London farthings of the third coinage except that, although over one million were struck, J Shirley-Fox, writing in 1928, knew of only three or four specimens.
 Fortunately, since the 1970s, metal detectorists have recovered many further examples, all of which are of the same basic type with just a few minor varieties.

 Shirley-Fox was unaware of any farthings of the Reading mint, and they remain extremely rare, but interestingly two distinct types, published in 1985 and 1995 respectively, are now known.
-It would appear that the latter type, published by J J North in BNJ 65, was represented by this coin alone until 2013, when another specimen was recorded on the UKDFD and is illustrated in this article as 5R1.
+It would appear that the latter type, published by J J North in BNJ 65, was represented by that coin alone until 2013, when another specimen was recorded on the UKDFD and is illustrated in this article as 5R1.
 Interestingly, the two coins were struck from the same pair of dies, but the reverse of the BNJ coin is off-centre, and the end of the legend is almost completely off the flan.
 It was tentatively read as VIL/LAR/ADI/NGY, but the better centred striking of the UKDFD coin suggests that it is actually VIL/LAR/ADI/NG.
 The UKDFD coin also confirmed the presence of a scallop-shell in the VIL quarter, unclear on the BNJ coin, and established that the N of AN on the obverse is of 'Lombardic' style, whereas that within the mint signature on the reverse is of reversed Roman form.
 Neither letter is clear on the BNJ coin.

 Fourth Coinage Farthings